botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ### Dom Invader

->Using Dom Invader plug-in and set the canary to value, such as ```domxss``` and detect DOM-XSS sinks that can be exploit.
+>Using Dom Invader plug-in and set the canary to value, such as ```domxss```, it will detect DOM-XSS sinks that can be exploit.

 ![DOM Invader](images/dom-invader.png)